 The coronavirus pandemic has prompted unprecedented mass layoffs that have been confirmed by significant organizations that are downsizing their workforces.
 However, many business chiefs have so far opted to furlough employees instead of severing ties entirely.
-It is a thoughtful decision of securing the right talent in a labor tight market.
+It is a thoughtful decision to secure the right talent in a tight labor market.
 That raises the first question, what is a furlough exactly?

 What is an Employee Furlough, or who are the Furloughed Employees?

 To put it plainly, an employee furlough is when employers ask their workers to take unpaid leaves of absence.
 In other words, the furloughed employees are not going to work and not going to get paid.
 But technically, they're still going to stay employed.

 Adam Calli, founder and principal consultant at Arc Human Capital, explained, "The employer does this to drastically cut costs in times of economic difficulty, [whether for] the economy overall, or specific to a particular industry, company, or location."
 "For many organizations, labor costs (payroll tax and employee benefits) can be 70% of their operating cost!
 That's why this is where they look first to save money the fastest," he added.